Annapurna Base Camp Trek

 • Visit Ghorepani village, which is surrounded by snow-capped mountains and rhododendron forests.

-• Hike to Poon Hill to witness gorgeous sunrise with the backdrop of the western Himalayan mountains.
+• Hike to Poon Hill to witness a gorgeous sunrise with the backdrop of the western Himalayan mountains.

-• Come across a range of flora and fauna along the Trail.
+• Come across a range of flora and fauna along the trail.

 • Observe the daily lifestyle, culture, and traditions of the locals.